BLOG

 A $10M management consulting firm and a $10M SaaS company both sell to businesses, but their marketing operating models differ structurally.
 Professional services sell access to expertise, which means the buying decision is trust-based and relationship-dependent.
 SaaS sells software, which means the buying decision is feature-based and can be product-led.

 SaaS companies require a marketing function that owns trial-to-paid conversion, expansion revenue, and churn reduction.
-The product is the primary sales tool, so marketing must ensure that trial users experience value before the trial expires, that paying customers adopt features that drive retention, and that expansion opportunities are flagged for the sales team.
+The product is the primary sales tool, so marketing must work to trial users experience value before the trial expires.
+This paying customers adopt features that drive retention, and that expansion opportunities are flagged for the sales team.
 The first 90 days: implement product usage tracking, map the customer journey from trial signup to paid conversion, and identify which features correlate with retention.
 You measure success by trial-to-paid conversion rate, net revenue retention, and customer acquisition cost payback period.

 When Fractional CMO Engagements Succeed Versus When They Fail